Antoine Kowalczyk

-Antoine Kowalczyk (4 June 1866 – 10 July 1947), also known as Brother Anthony or Brother Antoine, frère Antoine, and the Blacksmith of God, was a Polish-Canadian lay member of the Missionary Oblates of Mary Immaculate.
+Antoine Kowalczyk (4 June 1866 – 10 July 1947), also known as Brother Anthony or Brother Antoine, frère Antoine, Antoni Kowalczyk, and the Blacksmith of God, was a Polish-Canadian lay member of the Missionary Oblates of Mary Immaculate.

 Early life

-Antoine Kowalczyk was born on June 4, 1866 in Dzierzanów, Poland, to a Catholic family of twelve.
-After he completed elementary school, he would work on his family's farm and later train to be a blacksmith so he could work in Germany.
+Antoine Kowalczyk was born on June 4, 1866 in Dzierzanów, Krotoszyn, Poland, to a Catholic family of twelve.
+He was the sixth of twelve children of Ignacy (Ignatius) and Łucja (Lucy) Kowalczyk.
+After he completed elementary school, he would work on his family's farm and later train to be a blacksmith in Krotoszyn so he could work in Germany (Dresden and Hamburg).

 Time in Germany

 Kowalczyk went to work in Hamburg at the age of 24, facing abuse and harassment by his coworkers upon finding out he was Catholic, he grew ill facing blindness he went to a church and prayed, he was healed.
 He would later move to the Rhineland, later moving in with the Prunnenbaum family.
 He learned of the oblates, later beginning his novitiate on September 21, 1891 in, Holland.